Semantic parsing: Shallow Semantic Parsing

-Deep
+Deep Semantic Parsing

 Deep semantic parsing, also known as compositional semantic parsing, is concerned with producing precise meaning representations of utterances that can contain significant compositionality.
 Shallow semantic parsers can parse utterances like "show me flights from Boston to Dallas" by classifying the intent as "list flights", and filling slots "source" and "destination" with "Boston" and "Dallas", respectively.
 However, shallow semantic parsing cannot parse arbitrary compositional utterances, like "show me flights from Boston to anywhere that has flights to Juneau".
 Deep semantic parsing attempts to parse such utterances, typically by converting them to a formal meaning representation language.
+Nowadays, compositional semantic parsing are using Large Language Models to solve artificial compositional generalization tasks such as SCAN.